 Think about some of the disappointments and stressful moments you’ve faced in your negotiations.
-Maybe you have walked out of discussions with your romantic partner because you felt too upset to continue talking—a choice that only ratcheted up the tense atmosphere.
+Maybe you have walked out of discussions with your romantic partner because you felt too upset to continue talking towards a win win situation — a choice that only ratcheted up the tense atmosphere.
 Perhaps you’ve failed to speak up for your needs in the face of your boss’s demands, only to feel your job dissatisfaction growing.
 In dealings with outside parties, anger or impatience may have led you to make concessions you later regretted.

 In Getting to Yes with Yourself, Ury presents six steps we can follow to recognize and overcome the blind spots that may be holding us back in negotiation; we outline the first three here.